Current Conditions - Eastern Sierra area

 Woodcutting!!
 Sequoia Naitonal Forest is allowing FREE 10 cord firewood permits!!
 Gotta get the permit at a Ranger Station and have your chain saw checked, but the wood is free!! - it’ll help clean up the forest floor.
 Have at it!!

-Kennedy Meadows area is open for business on weekends.– General Store and Grumpy's open, residents and visitors welcome!!
-Store hours roughly weekends.
-Check Gummpy’s for hours, but food available on weekends for sure.
+Kennedy Meadows area is open for business on weekends.
+General Store and Grumpy's open occasionally, residents and visitors welcome!!
+Store hours roughly weekends, 11-4.
+Check Grumpy’s for hours, but food available on weekends usually.

 Kennedy Meadows Campground is open, but there are no OHV trails from there.
 Good hiking.
 PCT Hikers welcome.